unitedworx/laravel-cache-keywords/README.md

 * Cache records can be fetched *without* previously set keywords.

-* All cache records marked with a keyword can be flushed at once, even though being marked by other keywords.
+* All cache records marked with a keyword can be flushed at once, even though being marked by other keywords as well.

 * Keywords work for all cache drivers.